 Normal vector: (0,0,1)

-The phase map shows a multi-phase rock specimen with Andesina, Quartz, Biotite and Orthoclase.
-Lets restrict it to a smaller region of interest.
-The rectangle is defined by [xmin, ymin, xmax-xmin, ymax-ymin].
+The phase map displays a multi-phase rock specimen with phases such as Andesine, Quartz, Biotite, and Orthoclase.
+We will now focus on a smaller rectangular region of interest defined by the coordinates [xmin, ymin, xmax - xmin, ymax - ymin]

 region = [19000 1500 4000 1500];